-Staying Connected - Shabbat Services Online
+Staying Connected - Shabbat Services In-Person & Online

-To get the most out of the service, treat it as though you were really sitting in the sanctuary.
+If attending online, we recommend you treat it as though you were really sitting in the sanctuary.
 Dress up.
 Sing along.
 Follow along in your siddur.
 Here are some tips from The Forward: https://drive.google.com/file/d/1Is22ABMoyyqDl6pXeKcOOWM7B-H9DnHs/view?usp=sharing

 Thank you for your patience during this trying time.
 If you need anything or just want to talk, please know that you can reach out to our Rabbis.
 Stay safe.
 Stay healthy.
 Keep smiling!
 And may Hashem's compasion rest on us all.